schulle4u/atmiral/README.md

 * `COMMAND_DEBUG`: Set 1 to turn on command output.

 If you prefer the menu to have a dark colour scheme, you will find a sample `.dialogrc` file in this folder which you can copy into your home directory.
 It contains the colours for dark mode and also sets the `visit_items` option to `ON` to enable better keyboard operation.
 However, this option is already set in the script when the menu is defined.

+## File browser

+The Admiral file browser can be launched using the command `atmiralfm` or `atmiralfm.sh` in the script directory.
+The home directory of the current user is set as the start directory by default.
+A different start directory can be specified as an argument when calling `atmiralfm`.
+Navigating through files and folders is straightforward and can be done using the up and down arrow keys, or by entering the first letter of an entry and confirming with the Enter key.
+As with many file managers, there is an option at the top of each list to move to the next higher folder.
+In the top-left corner of the screen is a status bar similar to the shell prompt which displays the user and host name, as well as the current folder path.

+After selecting a file, an action menu opens offering various options for viewing the file.
+The display may vary depending on the file type and installed packages.
+The following options are available:

+* Text files: nano, vim, less
+* Audio and video: mpv
+* Images: feh
+* Custom: Allows to enter a custom command to open the file.
+* Execute: Checks whether the file is executable and starts it directly.
+* Info: Display file information.
+* Cancel: Closes the menu and returns to the file list.

 ## Development